BBC Television Shakespeare: Reception

 In Literature/Film Quarterly, Robert E. Wood appreciated that Jones found a classical unity of place in his set, which felt clearly three dimensional, unlike many previous instalments in the series.
 Having characters address the camera increased the intimacy of the comedy, which Wood felt the audience was more open to on television than in film.
 The choice to have the same actor play each twin was risky but successful, as the audience came to know each character separately and then was delighted by the success of the visual effects at the end.
 Ultimately the techniques of television "sharpen the contrasts inherent in this Shakespearean text without distorting its natural rhythm".

 By contrast, Stanley Wells, in the Times Literary Supplement, found that the comedy raised a chuckle but few outright laughs.
 While the play could be a delicate dessert on stage, "Here it is not so much a soufflé as a pudding".
-Roger Warren, in Shakespeare Quarterly, liked Jones' choice of a "quiet, small-scale realism" and his commedia dell'arte touches, which were well suited to television.
+Roger Warren, in Shakespeare Quarterly, liked Jones's choice of a "quiet, small-scale realism" and his commedia dell'arte touches, which were well suited to television.
 Jones managed throughout to retain the comedy while giving his characters legitimate motivations, rather than simply riotous farce as sometimes shown on stage.
 Bertish stood out as the strongest performance, and Kitchen nicely distinguished his Antipholi.
 However, Warren thought Cusack poorly cast, and ruined the opening monologue with his delivery, "running on phrases regardless of sense".
 In his desire to keep the story intelligible to a television audience, Jones had his actors speak far slower and more clearly in the long final scene than would happen on stage, reducing the "great crescendo of confusion" that occurs in the best productions.